peteroupc/peteroupc.github.io/colorgen.md

 - Cr, or _red chroma_, is, theoretically, the scaled difference between red and luma and is an integer 16 or greater and 240 or less.

-Note that a thorough survey of the various ways in which Y&prime;C<sub>_B_</sub>C<sub>_R_</sub> data has been encoded is outside the scope of this document.
+Note that a thorough survey of the various ways in which Y&prime;C<sub>_B_</sub>C<sub>_R_</sub> data has been encoded is outside the scope of this document; in general, such encodings take advantage of the generally greater sensitivity in brightness (Y) than in hue (Cb, Cr) in human vision.

 The following pseudocode converts colors between RGB and Y&prime;C<sub>_B_</sub>C<sub>_R_</sub>.
 Each RGB color is in 8/8/8 format with the components separated out (still 0 or greater and 255 or less).
 There are three variants shown here, namely&mdash;